Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Acknowledgments

 \section{Acknowledgments}

 We thank Nicolas Ducharme, Alec Petersen, and Alex Shaw for assistance with the \musr\ data collection.
 We also thank Yi-Zhuang You for useful discussions.
+We thank Kohtaro Yamakawa and Andrew J. Gubser for assistance in data retrieval.
 This material is based upon work supported by the National Science Foundation under Grant No. DMR-2145080.
 M.A.V. acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2038238.
 This research used beamline 4-ID of the National Synchrotron Light Source II, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under Contract No. DE-SC0012704.
 Use of the APS was supported by the US Department of Energy, Office of Science, Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.
+This research used resources of the Advanced Light Source, a U.S. DOE Office of Science User Facility under contract no. DE-AC02-05CH11231.